Nicxe/home-assistant-smhialerts/README.md

     </a>
 </p>

+**Selecting all districts is not recommended as it may generate too much data, causing performance issues and preventing proper data storage.**

 ### Manual Configuration

 If the above My button doesn’t work, you can also perform the following steps manually: